neha965/Store_Annual_Report/README.md

 📦 Order Status: Classified orders into Delivered, Refunded, Returned, and Cancelled to highlight fulfillment efficiency and areas for improvement.
 Shows that **92% of orders are successfully delivered**.

-📈 Top States by Sales: Maharashtra leads, followed by Karnataka and Uttar Pradesh.
+📈 Top States by Sales: **Maharashtra leads**, followed by Karnataka and Uttar Pradesh.

 👥 Demographic Insights: Reveals that **adults are the primary buyers**, with **women leading across all age groups**, offering a clear view of customer behavior